Adyen/adyen-ios/README.md

 You can install all modules or add individual modules, depending on your needs and integration type.
 The `Adyen/WeChatPay` module needs to be explicitly added to support WeChat Pay.
-The `Adyen/SwiftUI` module needs to be explicitly added to use the SwiftUI specific helpers..
+The `Adyen/SwiftUI` module needs to be explicitly added to use the SwiftUI specific helpers.

 ```
 pod 'Adyen'               // Add DropIn with all modules except WeChat Pay and SwiftUI.